 A number of commercial, residential and office developments have located in the Parole Town Center in recent years.
-Since the beginning of 2015, about 17 significant development projects within the Parole Town Center have been approved by the Office of Planning and Zoning.
+Since the beginning of 2015, about 17 significant development projects within the Parole Town Center have been approved by OPZ.
 These added nearly 181,000 square feet of office and medical office space, 47,000 square feet of retail and commercial space, and 678,000 square feet of residential space in Parole.
-Another seven projects are currently in the development review process, three of which are mixed-use proposals.
+Another seven projects are currently in the development review process, three of which are mixeduse proposals.
 See Figure 4 for the location of recent development projects in the Parole area.